Table of Contents

 - 25% of your share of W-2 wages plus 2.5% of qualified property like tangible depreciable assets.

-How to Calculate your QBI Deduction
+How to Calculate Your QBI Deduction

 Following these key steps can help you determine your eligibility and maximize the potential amount for the QBI deduction: